 If you’re a brand new company, this might seem like an odd thing to say.
 After all, your biggest competition is probably other startups who are just as new as you are.
 But if you want to be successful in the future, being open-minded about your market is key.

 The first step in any growth hacking campaign is always getting users on board.
-And while there are many ways to do this — email marketing, social media ads, etc. — one of the simplest ones involves using customer service emails as part of your onboarding process.
+And while there are many ways to do this — email marketing, social media ads, offering lifetime deals, etc. — one of the simplest ones involves using customer service emails as part of your onboarding process.

 6. Don’t rely on one thing only